nextcloud/documentation/admin_manual/configuration/encryption_configuration.rst

 with.

 .. note:: Encrypting files increases their size by roughly 35%, so you must take this into account when you are provisioning storage and setting storage quotas.
+User's quotas are based on the unencrypted file size, and not the encrypted file size.

 When files on external storage are encrypted in ownCloud, you cannot share them directly from the external storage services, but only through ownCloud sharing